default-8541/RNINet/README.md

 ## Training

-Follow previous work, we train the model only on Gaussian noise (sigma=15), and test the model on other noise types and noise levels.
+Following previous work, we train the model exclusively on Gaussian noise (σ=15) and evaluate it on various noise types and levels.

-You can modify the json file from options or directly use the json file provided.
+**Usage Instructions:**

+To run the training:

+1. Modify the parameters in the JSON configuration file, **or**

+2. Directly use the provided JSON file:

 ```
-* python train.py --opt options/denoise_args.json
+python train.py --opt options/denoise_args.json
 ```

-Training datasets (SwinIR datasets):
+Training Datasets (SwinIR Datasets):

 * DIV2K
 * Flickr2K
 * BSD500
 * WED

+(*Combine these datasets for training.*)

 ## Testing